Truth-telling, accurate observations!

 Stories Matter

-An Introduction from Unwrapped
+An Introduction to Unwrapped

 Every woman leader has a story.
 The stories of triumph, heartbreak, persistence, resilience, and failure are the best data we have to examine our social conditioning and how we need to break free from it.
 Stories show what is missing, what is real, what is predominant.
 Over the past decade, women have been taking hold of their power.
 We can feel it and see it from the Me Too movement, #TimesUp, to the 2020 vice presidential nominee’s declaration “I am speaking!”
 We have had it.
 There is beginning to be a shift in how we lead, and we are not apologizing for it.